braze-inc/braze-docs/_docs/_user_guide/engagement_tools/canvas/create_a_canvas/braze_templates/back_in_stock.md

 ### Step 5: Customize your Canvas

-Now we’ll build our Canvas by customizing the channels and content that will send to users.
+Now, we’ll build our Canvas by customizing the channels and content that will send to users.
 Because we’re using all four of the template channels (Mobile and web push, SMS, and email) and using the [Intelligent Channel]({{site.baseurl}}/user_guide/brazeai/intelligence/intelligent_channel/) filter, we don’t need to add or remove any.

 We’ll begin our customization by going through each message component to update the content.